Rue du Bois Saint Jean 15/1

 In both cases, clients using our systems for both selection and prevention have observed an increase in product yield.

 This presentation outlines Syngulon’s bacteriocin-based selection technology for selecting recombinant proteins in a biofermenter.
-It outlines our intellectual property (US Patent 9,333,227 and a second recently filed patent).
+It outlines our intellectual property (EP3035802B1, US patents 9,333,227 / 10,188,114 and CN ZL 201480057387.2, BR1120160035330, IN389267) and a second filed patent).
 Importantly, it shows actual results for a current client demonstrating an increase in the production of a 40 kDA recombinant protein (Protein X) not only at a final concentration, but also temporally.
 This shows that our system not only removes the use of antibiotics for selection, but also increases desired protein yield.